-This month’s (March 2018) Ensign magazine states: “Although we sin from time to time, the Savior can heal and forgive us when we repent” (p.
-10, my emphasis).
+This month’s (March 2018) Ensign magazine states: “Although we sin from time to time, the Savior can heal and forgive us when we repent” (Life on Earth section).

 What constitutes sin?
 The LDS manual, The Life and Teachings of Jesus & His Apostles, states: “Sin is the transgression of divine law, as made known through the conscience or by revelation.
 A man sins when he violates his conscience, going contrary to light and knowledge – not the light and knowledge that has come to his neighbor, but that which has come to himself.
 He sins when he does the opposite of what he knows to be right.
 Up to that point he only blunders.
 One may suffer painful consequences for only blundering, but he cannot commit sin unless he knows better than to do the thing in which the sin consists.
 One must have a conscience before he can violate it.
 (Whitney, Saturday Night Thoughts, p.
 239).”